 My philosophy is to treat you with dignity and to listen to your body with the ears of my heart.
 In return, you will treat me with respect by showing up on time, paying on time, treating me as a highly educated and trained professional, and being clean (if you are covered in sand, sweat and dirt, have a strong natural body odor, overwhelming cologne or are a heavy smoker, it is very difficult for me to focus or do my best, and neither of us will enjoy your session).

 My bodywork is integrative.
 This means that I incorporate various techniques which I have learned into each session.
 These techniques may include Swedish, Shiatsu, Sports, Yoga, Breema, Lomi Lomi, myofascial release, and/or other techniques.

 Massage is not appropriate if you have open wounds, active herpes, lice, scabies, poison ivy, the cold or flu, a fever, or any potentially contagious skin or respiratory condition.
-I don’t discriminate and gladly work with men and women, any age range, LGBT folk, and those who are physically challenged.
+I don’t discriminate and gladly work with anyone, but my massage table can only safely accommodate those who weigh less than 280 pounds.

 If you are in Provincetown looking for a massage please contact one of the independent massage therapists I have listed under Resources.

 I am a long time member of the Association of Bodywork and Massage Professionals (ABMP) and am licensed by the Commonwealth of Massachusetts, Division of Professional Licensure, Board of Massage Therapy.